What will the full spine MRI scan provide me?

 - Results on the same day

-With this MRI scan, we examine your entire back.
-We scan your back in two or three sections: from the first cervical vertebra to the coccyx.
-This provides the radiologist with a good view of the entire spine.
-We can determine if there is wear and tear (arthritis) and if there are any bone abnormalities.
-A herniated disk, spinal stenosis, nerve compression, and posture deviations (scoliosis) are also visible on an MRI scan.
+In this MRI scan, we examine your entire back.
+We scan your back in two or three parts: from the first cervical vertebra to the tailbone.
+This gives the radiologist a clear view of the entire spine.
+We can detect the presence of wear and tear (osteoarthritis) and any bone abnormalities.
+A hernia, spinal canal narrowing, nerve compression, spinal cord abnormalities, and posture abnormalities (scoliosis) are also visible on an MRI scan.
 The pelvis and SI joints are not included in this examination.
-For this, the MRI scan hips and pelvis examination is available.
+The MRI scan for hips and pelvis is available for this.

 A preventive MRI of your entire spine is intended to detect potential conditions at an early stage, but if you experience symptoms or notice unusual changes, you should always contact your general practitioner.